-- b) ensures that online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach - c) receives regular updates from the Head in regard to training, identified risks and any incidents - d) ensures children are taught about safeguarding, including online safety, through the Computing curriculum and PSHCE - e) ensures that data protection compliance training for staff is integrated, aligned and considered as part of staff core training and that additional data protection awareness and training is otherwise sufficient to ensure staff are live to the need to protect personal data processed by the school. - 2.2.2.
-The Head will have overall responsibility for the E-safety and data protection at the school.
+- b) ensures that online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach - c) receives regular updates from the Head in regard to training, identified risks and any incidents - d) ensures children are taught about safeguarding, including online safety, through the computing curriculum and PSHCE - e) ensures that data protection compliance training for staff is integrated, aligned and considered as part of staff core training and that additional data protection awareness and training is otherwise sufficient to ensure staff are alert to the need to protect personal data processed by the school - 2.2.2.
+The Head will have overall responsibility for the e-safety and data protection at the school.

-2.3.
-E-safety officer (computing coordinator at the school)
+2.3. e-safety officer (Head of computing)

-2.3.1 The school's Head of computing is responsible for the day to day duties of managing E-safety.
-The E-safety officer will be trained in online safety issues and be aware of the potential for serious safeguarding issues to arise from
+2.3.1 The school's Head of computing is responsible for the day to day duties of managing e-safety.
+The esafety officer will be trained in online safety issues and be aware of the potential for serious safeguarding issues to arise from